TEFAL Clipso Minut' Duo Pressure Cooker & Slow Cooker

 The ClipsoMinut'® Duo 2 in 1 pressure cooker & stewpot is the convenient, easy answer to great results.
 From meat and fish to vegetables and even desserts - Always on the ball, it does it all !
 Cook delicious meals up to two times faster* with the steam-cooking mode or slowly unlock flavors in slow-cooking mode, all via the easy-to-use 2-cooking selector.
 With a capacity of 5L, it is perfect for couples or a small family up to five people.
 And with its non-stick Titanium coating, clean-up has never been easier - even years after use.

-With its smart dual cooking selector, easily choose to steam or stew your meal using the valve.
-Thanks to pressurised steam, cook soups, vegetables, fish, grains and desserts up to 2x faster*.
+With its smart 2-cooking selector, easily choose to steam or stew your meal using the valve.
+Thanks to pressurized steam, cook soups, vegetables, fish, starches and desserts up to 2x faster*.
 In slow-cooking mode, all your richest, most delicious meals will be cooked perfectly thanks to its non-stick Titanium coating.

 Cooks up to 2 times faster*.